fusioncharts/dev_centre_docs/exporting-charts/using-fc-export-server/modes-of-export/exporting-charts-and-chart-data-using-the-auto-export-feature.md

 chartPresent: true
 ---

-## The table below shows the comparison between the server-side and client-side modes of export:

 FusionCharts Suite XT lets you export charts as images and PDF as well as the chart data in the XLSX format.
 To enable chart export, the suite supports the following three modes of export: